 Proper chemical treatment of your pool will eliminate the problem.
 Learn how to test and chemically treat a pool filled with well water.

 Dip a four-way test strip into your pool water for three to four minutes.
 Pull the test strip from the pool water and immediately read the results.
 It will show the pH, free chlorine and alkalinity of your pool water.

 Adjust the pH of your pool water according to the test strip results.
-Increase the pH of the water by sprinkling the appropriate amount of soda ash directly into your pool.
-Decrease your water's pH level by mixing the appropriate amount of muriatic acid with 10 parts of water and pouring the mixture along the inside edge of your pool.
+You can increase the pH of the water by sprinkling the appropriate amount of soda ash directly into your pool.
+Decrease your water's pH level by mixing the appropriate amount of muriatic acid with 10 parts of water and then pouring the mixture along the inside edge of your pool.

-Adjust the "free chlorine" level of your pool water according to the results from the pool test strip.
-Raise the level of "free chlorine" by adding the appropriate amount of chlorine to a bucket of water, and pouring it directly into your pool water.
-Reduce the amount of "free chlorine" in your water by sprinkling a granular chlorine neutralizer into the water--6 oz. of neutralizer for every 10,000 gallons of pool water.
+Adjust the free (available) chlorine level of your pool water according to the results from the pool test strip.
+Raise the level of free chlorine by adding the appropriate amount of liquid chlorine to a bucket of water and pouring it directly into your pool water.
+Although it is unusual for there to be too much chlorine in well water, if necessary you can reduce the amount of free chlorine by sprinkling a granular chlorine neutralizer into the water — 6 ounces of neutralizer for every 10,000 gallons of pool water.

 Add a chelating (sequestering) agent, to your pool water to help clump the dissolved metals together.
 A chelating agent is a chemical compound that reacts with other elements to form more stable complex molecules.
 Then remove the clumps of metals from your pool with a pool vacuum.